 The Goldziher (Gold-zi-air) Prize is an award for excellence in the coverage of Muslim Americans by an individual or team of U.S. journalists.
 This prize is named for Ignác Goldziher (1850-1921), a Hungarian Jew who was among the first university scholars in Europe to study and admire the laws, poetry, and practices of Islam.

-In 2017, The Goldziher Prize for journalists was created in response to rising fear and hateful actions toward Muslims, and seeks to counter these trends by recognizing and stimulating positive stories about Muslim Americans.
+In 2017, The Goldziher Prize for journalists was created in response to rising fear and hateful actions toward Muslims, and seeks to counter these trends by recognizing and stimulating insightful reporting about Muslim Americans.

 Criteria for Entry

 Stories or opinion pieces in print, video, audio, and photographic essays, created after December 31, 2016.

 Overall quality of presentation in describing or reporting on Muslim Americans.

 Preference will be given to journalists who have covered Muslim Americans over time.
 We encouraged submissions that have had an impact on an individual, community, organization, or government agency.